St Winifred’s Catholic Primary School

 - write clearly, accurately and coherently, adapting their language and style in and for a range of contexts, purposes and audiences

 - enables children to write with accurate spelling, punctuation and grammar;

-- increases the children’s ability to use planning, drafting and editing to improve their work;
+- increases the children’s ability to use planning, drafting and editing to improve their work; and

-The national curriculum in England details what we must teach across Key Stages.
-Each Year’s overview defines what genres are taught to ensure that there is an appropriate balance and distribution of text types across each term and year group.
+We use the National Curriculum in England as the basis for implementing the statutory requirements of the programmes of study for English.
+The National Curriculum in England details what we must teach across Key Stages.
+Each year’s overview defines what genres are taught to ensure that there is an appropriate balance and distribution of text types across each term and year group.

 Speaking and Listening

 The National Curriculum for English reflects the importance of spoken language in pupils’ development across the whole curriculum – cognitively, socially and linguistically.

 Spoken language underpins the development of reading and writing.
 The quality and variety of language that pupils hear and speak are vital for developing their vocabulary and grammar and their understanding for reading and writing.
 Teachers should therefore ensure the continual development of pupils’ confidence and competence in spoken language and listening skills.